rockiger/akiee/backlog.md

 # Akiee

-## TODO As a Ubuntu user, I want Akiee to resemble Ubuntu's Ambiance theme, that I feel Akiee is good integrated in the operating system (Look out for GTK widget factory to view elements of Adwaita theme; "twf" at the cmd).

-acceptance criteria

-- [ ] The menu bar of Akie should be user Ambiance Colors in Ubuntu
-- [ ] The font for the task view should be Ubuntu
-- [ ] The font for the editor should be Ubuntu Mono
-- [ ] The menu bar should be fixed

 ## BUG Task-Change throws Error, if Task has an URL in it's headline

 ## TODO As a user I want to order tasks without ranking yet in the GUI, that I can order them without using the editor